AeroMAPS/AeroMAPS/docs/books/documentation_impacts.md

 production of a synthetic kerosene.
 In the latter case, it is combined with CO2 in a Fischer-Tropsch (amongst others) pathway to produce a drop-in fuel.
 The cost modelling follows a similar process as before, but the MFSP equation is this time directly used as an explicit MFSP model.
-Besides, it is adapted to index the hydrogen price on the yearly electricity price (equivalent of feedstock for biofuels).
+Besides, it is adapted to index the hydrogen price on the yearly energy price (equivalent of feedstock for biofuels).
+For hydrogen production, electrolysis, steam methane reforming and coal gasification are modeled.
+Carbon Capture and Storage can be added to the fossil pathways.
 Reference technological values on CapEx, OpEx and efficiencies are taken from {cite}`uk_department_for_business_energy_and_industrial_strategy_hydrogen_2021, pik_price_2022, international_energy_agency_global_2021`.
 When hydrogen is directly used, the cost of other production steps has to be added to its total cost.
 For instance, for volume reasons, its use in aircraft could require its liquefaction, and the supply chain (transport, storage and refueling) would be modified as